shahriarb/vibekanban/README.md

 # Kanban Board Application

-A simple, locally-hosted Kanban board application for personal task management, with Cursor MCP integration.
+A simple, locally-hosted Kanban board with an MCP server for Agent task management.

 ## Features